Greater Manchester is working to clean up air pollution on local roads.

 Legal Services Alliance: A collaboration of Squire Patton Boggs and BDP Pitmans advising TfGM on the project.

-National Highways is responsible for the work carried out on signage on the Strategic Road Network, which includes motorways.
-We don’t have details of the costs for this work.
+National Highways is responsible for removing the signs on the Strategic Road Network, which includes motorways, and expects to complete this by March 2026.
+We do not have details of the costs for this work.

 All reasonable costs associated with the Clean Air Zone, including the installation of ANPR cameras, continue to be funded or underwritten by government.